ewoodtmg/textbelt-gui/README.md

 # textbelt-gui
 A simple web interface for textbelt.

 ChatGPT and I made the wrapper in order for me to learn how to code more.
-The project is intended to run with docker, though I you can manually install it if you want to.
+The project is intended to run with docker, though you can manually install it if you want to.
 I don't suggest setting this publically as I don't trust the security really.
 You should probably change the jwt in server.js

 To start, download and run the following: